zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 2. The result canvas will look like below.
     ![](./images/oascdb66.png " ")

 3. We can select the filter attribute values as required.
-Here we have selected **Year=2015, Account Group= Non-contingent Salaries and Supplies and Month = Apr-15,Aug-15,Jan-15 and May-15**.
+Here, we have selected **Year=2015, Account Group= Non-contingent Salaries and Supplies and Month = Apr-15,Aug-15,Jan-15 and May-15**.
    ![](./images/oascdb66.1.png " ")

-With this lab, you have learned OAS self-service analytics with capabilities including data loading, data preparation, data mashups, designing canvas, different types of visualization graphs in simple easy to use interface.
+With this lab, you have learned OAS self-service analytics with capabilities including data loading, data preparation, data mashups, designing canvas, understanding different types of visualization in simple easy to use interface.

 ## Acknowledgements